 This is also a good approach if the issue is that your department is on the chopping block, and you're facing a layoff.
 Look for teams whose budgets and headcount seem to increase every quarter.
 That's the safest place to weather any coming storms.

 Quick: what does your company do?
 If it's like most organizations, it has a core product or products that are the basis for its reputation and business.
 If you're looking for a new home at the company, getting closer to these projects will help you stay off the layoff list.

-Most companies do annual reviews, but a year can be a long time in your tenure at an organization.
+Many companies do annual performance reviews, but a year can be a long time in your tenure at an organization.
 Ask yourself whether you're still meeting your goals and making progress on "needs-to-improve" areas.
-If you come up short in own assessment, make a plan to remedy the situation.
+If you come up short in your own assessment, make a plan to remedy the situation.
 Then, make sure that your boss knows what you're working on.

 On the other hand, if you feel like you're doing what you should be doing, think about whether you're communicating that to the right people.
 Politics is perception, even on a small scale.
 It's not just what you do, but what you're seen doing.
 If you're someone who shies away from tooting your own horn, remember that no one knows how hard you're working unless you communicate that to them.
 It's not bragging if it's true, and if you don't tell your boss what you're doing, someone else can claim credit.

 If you've tried to fix things with your manager, improve your performance, and ally yourself with another department, and can't make it work, you have one last card to play: ask to be laid off.